 The government-wide financial statements utilize a net position presentation.
-Net investments in capital assets reflects the portion of net position which is associated with capital assets less outstanding capital asset related debt.
-Restricted net position consists of \$115,298 for impact fees which may only be used for growth necessitated capital expenditures; and \$103,867 relates to the net pension asset.
+The net investment in capital assets reflects the portion of net position, which is associated with capital assets less outstanding capital asset related debt.
+Restricted net position consists of \$395,599 for impact fees, which may only be used for growth necessitated capital expenditures.
 Unrestricted net position represents the portion of net position that is neither restricted nor invested in capital assets (net of related debt).